tkrisztian95/basic-k8s-dev-cluster-setup-examples/single-node/K3s/Readme.md

 ### How to connect to a K8s pod running in the VM from the host

-Example: Deploy a Hello world app example and use kubernetes port-forwarding.
+Example: Deploy a Hello world app example and use Kubernetes port-forwarding.

 Run the following commands in the VM:
 ```